ScottBouloutian/koffee/README.md

 - `KOFFEE_CLIENT_SECRET` - client secret of your Alexa voice service application
 - `KOFFEE_PRODUCT_ID` - product id of your Alexa voice service application
 - `KOFFEE_DEVICE_ID` - unique device id for the device running this application

+## Known Issues
+- After ordering a coffee it might say it will be ready in 49 minutes, when really it is 4 - 9 minutes